Should You Self-Manage Your Vacation Rental?

 If the right answer is professional management, we map the handoff around live reservations, vendor continuity, and the fastest revenue fixes first.

 Self-management usually looks cheaper until you price the whole job.
-Owners save the management fee on paper, then give it back through underpriced nights, OTA drag, slower response time, and the hours it takes to run the home well.
+Owners save the management fee on paper, then give it back through underpriced nights, marketplace booking costs, slower response time, and the hours it takes to run the home well.

 Seascape's current Gulf Coast operating model runs at $1.4M in annual rental revenue and $119,923 in direct booking revenue across five active homes.
 That matters because the right comparison is not manager fee versus no fee.
-It is owner net income after channel costs, rate discipline, and operational misses are all counted.
+It is what the owner keeps after channel costs, pricing, and operational misses are all counted.

 We also do not use one flat management fee for every property.
 Some homes fit a leaner structure than others.
-The useful starting point is a review that shows whether self-management is still protecting owner economics or just hiding the leak.
+The useful starting point is a review that shows whether self-management is still protecting owner economics or just hiding rising costs.

 S